HunterAR22/herokuDeployment/readme.md

 ### Step 5

-Create a `.env.template` file for other developers to copy and fill in with their own information, then rename to `.env` so they have their own copy.
+Create a `.env.template` file for other developers to copy and fill in with their own information, then rename to `.env` so they have their own copy:

 ```sh
 $ touch .env.template